-The whirligig beetles scientifically named Gyrinidae is of the water beetle family, This beetle, normally swims on the water surface in an unperturbed manner.
-However, when they are threatened, they swim vigorously under water.
+The whirligig beetle scientifically named Gyrinidae is of the water beetle family, This beetle, normally swims on the water surface in an unperturbed manner.
+However, when they are threatened, they swim vigorously underwater.
 The whirligig beetle acquired its general name because they are habituated to swim in circles swiftly when in a panic.
 In this family, there are 700 existing species all over the world, in 15 types and some fossil varieties.
 From their looks, the majority of them are quite alike; however, they differ in size in their length from 3 to 18 mm.
-When they are viewed from above, the cross section, length wise, appears rounded and flattened in view.
-Actually, their form is ellipsoid at a glance, keeping their legs and the remaining appendages attachments nearly surface streamlined.
+When they are viewed from above, the cross-section, length-wise, appears rounded and flattened in view.
+Actually, their form is ellipsoid at a glance, keeping their legs and the remaining appendage’s attachments nearly surface streamlined.

 Biologists and researchers have been very keen to learn about a few species, which comes under the status of whirligig beetles, Gyrinidae.
 These beetles were mainly subjected to detailed observation for scrutinizing their features of Apomorphic Structure (Encyclopedia.com – A novel evolutionary trait that is unique to a particular species and all its descendants and which can be used as a defining character for a species or group in phylogenetic terms), its functions, phylogenetic and distinct taxonomy of numerous whirligig beetles in different regions.
 Their chemistry, behavior and ecology have been very well covered in a lengthy and extensive literature.
 The most conspicuous state of Apomorphic character is possessed by the Gyrinids from the beetle family, and their Monophyly (wiki-ancestry) was never in doubt.
 These beetles are quite popular for their unique lifestyle, which they spend on the streams and pond surface.
 Their morphological characteristics include the division of their compound eyes, one pair situated on the surface of the head”s dorsal side, which lies above the water, and the other pair on the head”s ventral surface, which lies below the surface of the water.
 The other feature is their short antennae and a cup-shaped, broad scape, offset.